 Utilize modern tech

 Many parents assume that technology is the enemy.
 While too much screen time is a bad thing, there is no doubt that it can aid their education.
 For starters, when kids know how to use the internet well, it is a source of immense knowledge.
 It also offers the opportunity to learn through interactive packages where instant answers can be provided.
 Online learning can feel more engaging too.
+There are plenty of websites and sources out there such as ABCmouse which can give you lessons and resources to make school time with your kids as much fun as possible.
+You want to ensure that your kids are getting the best, and instead of treating tech as the enemy, start treating this as your friend.

 The use of modern tech can also capitalize on the fact that people remember up to 95% of video content compared to 10% of text.
 When you also consider the fact that they could learn to use items like graphics tablets, it is a move that may aid career prospects.
 We are living in a world where tech capabilities are vital.
 Do not let your child miss out.